raytsou/screencap/README.md

 # Multiple Screens

 The default settings is to capture the top left 1920x1080 pixels of your display arrangement.
-I'm not certain how to change this and I don't need it yet so figure it out yourself.
+I'm not certain how to change this and I don't need to yet so figure it out yourself.

 # Performance

-I'm using a Ryzen 7 2600X with 64Gb DDR4-3200 cl 16 and a RX 6800XT.
+I'm using a Ryzen 7 5900X with 64Gb DDR4-3600 cl18 and a RX 6800XT.
 The max I can get is about 84 fps but I'm bad at C++ so this number can probably improve.

-# Citations
+# Acknowledgements

 The source code for this node is mostly derived from `scripts/screencap.cpp`.
 This script is directly copy and pasted from a stack overflow thread found [here](https://stackoverflow.com/a/39781697).
 This script can be compiled and ran with